 Use a spend tracker to see where your money is going every month.
 I’ve found this is the simplest way to track spending and stay on budget.
 Knowing where your dollars are going is an important component of building wealth.
-Here are three to choose from.
+Here are a few to choose from.

 Cash Back on Purchases

-Ebates Get cash back when you shop online.
-This is a Chrome extension and I love it.
+Rakuten Get cash back when you shop online.
+This is a Chrome extension and I love, love, love it!
 It puts money into my PayPal account when I shop at places where I am already buying from such as Comcast, Sprint, Expedia, and many more.